First Year

 This course will include the discussion of major contributions to psychoanalytic technique reviewing and extending concepts from first year.
 Concepts and clinical approaches to learn include initiating psychoanalysis, listening, transference, free association, interpretation, and the therapeutic alliance…

-203 Theories of Development I: Infancy
+203 Theories of Development I: Infancy & Early Childhood

 This course explores how understanding infant development and the emergence of foundational psychic structures is essential to working with adults in psychoanalysis.
 Ideas on infantile psychosexuality, object relations, intergenerational transmission, attachment, and intersubjectivity will be presented to facilitate a practical and theoretical understanding of this formative developmental period.
 Throughout each seminar, we will examine the complexity of the developing baby…

-204 Theories of Development II Oedipal Development
+204 Theories of Development II: Oedipal

 This course introduces candidates to oedipal stage development.
 It also covers some of the necessary preceding developmental processes.
 The Course teaches what is meant by object constancy and how to understand the way in which it is related to oedipal stage development.
 The Course teaches candidates to distinguish between phallic-narcissistic and phallic-oedipal stages of development and to understand differences between…

-205 Theories of Development III Latency
+205 Theories of Development III: Latency

 The Course teaches the stages in the Latency phase of development and applications of the theory to treatment.
 The concepts central to understanding Latency are clarified: attachment and autonomy, the play theory and metaphors of the body, specifics of the setting for psychoanalysis of a latency child, sexual differentiation, pre-oedipal transference transformations…

-206 Theories of Development IV Adolescence
+206 Theories of Development IV: Adolescence

 This course in 2 seminars teaches candidates to understand adolescent development and its importance and relevance to adult psychoanalytic practice.
 The seminar explores and contrasts different psychoanalytic theoretical models to understand this development.
 How adolescents change over time and the factors that influence that change are also explored…

-207 Clinical Concepts and Theoretical Developments I Ego Psychology
+207 Clinical Concepts and Theoretical Developments I: Ego Psychology

 The psychoanalytic term “ego psychology” refers to the understanding of the ego’s structures and of its interaction with the drives and with reality, and to the major theorists (such as Heinz Hartmann and Anna Freud) who wrote on these subjects.
 Despite their difficulty, the works of Heinz Hartmann and Ernst Kris (two foundational theorists) have clinical relevance to assessment, to interventions, and to an understanding of the nature of the analytic process…